kyanagimoto/json-body-timestamp-interceptor/README.md

 ## requirement
   - Source data is JSON structure.
-  - It's need to included "@timestamp" key on Json head level.
+  - It's need to included timestamp value on Json head level.
   - It will put on the Sink header.

 ## How to use